Dow, DuPont merger wins U.S. antitrust approval with conditions

 The Justice Department and Federal Trade Commission, which share the work of antitrust enforcement, have reviewed or are reviewing no fewer than four deals involving corporate titans that supply U.S. farmers.

-In addition to Dow and DuPont merger deal, Bayer has a deal to buy Monsanto, and ChemChina is purchasing Syngenta.
+In addition to Dow and DuPont merger deal, Bayer (BAYGn.DE) has a deal to buy Monsanto (MON.N), and ChemChina is purchasing Syngenta (SYNN.S).
 In addition, fertilizer companies Potash Corp and Agrium are planning a merger.

 After Dow completes the merger with DuPont, the companies have said that they would split into three separate companies specializing in material sciences, specialty products, and seeds and agrochemicals.